Ahmed-Essam95/Scraping-Bills-Data-Amount-/README.md

 ## Features

-- Automated login and secure navigation
+🔐 Automated login and secure navigation — logs into the billing portal and navigates safely through multiple sections.

-- Interacts with dropdowns, buttons, radio fields, and tables
+🧭 Full web interaction — handles dropdown menus, buttons, radio fields, and tables with dynamic content.

-- Scrolls and handles dynamic web elements
+⚙️ Smart scrolling & wait management — manages page loading delays and ensures all data is captured accurately.

-- Extracts invoice data across up to 110+ web pages
+📄 Invoice data extraction — scrapes billing and invoice details across 110+ pages with structured logic.

-- Writes monthly breakdown and totals into Excel
-- Tracks processing status (Done / Not Done)
+📊 Excel integration (OpenPyXL) — writes monthly breakdowns, invoice totals, and account summaries directly into Excel.

+🔁 Real-time progress tracking — updates each account status as “Done / Not Done” in the source sheet.

+🧠 Robust error handling — takes screenshots and refreshes sessions automatically if errors occur.

 ---